quest-bih/IntoValue2/data/2_dataset_cleaning/final_dataset/iv_data_readme.txt

 The IntoValue dataset contains clinical trials conducted at a German UMC and registered on ClinicalTrials.gov or the German Clinical Trials Registry (DRKS).
 All trials were reported as complete between 2009 and 2017 on the trial registry at the time of data collection.
 The dataset also includes a results publication found via manual searches; if multiple results publications were found, the earliest was included.

-Trials were associated with a German UMC by searching trials with UMC listed as responsible party, lead sponsor or with a principle investigator (PI) from a UMC ('lead_city'), or with a UMC only listed as facility (`facility_city`; version 1 only).
-A lookup table of German UMC regexes is available under `generated_samples/city_search_terms_no_abbrev.csv`.
+Trials were associated with a German UMC by searching for trials with a UMC listed as responsible party or lead sponsor, or with a principle investigator (PI) from a UMC ('lead_city').
+Version 1 additionally includes trials with a UMC only as a facility (`facility_city`).
+A lookup table of regular expressions used to identify German UMCs is available at https://github.com/quest-bih/IntoValue2/blob/master/data/1_sample_generation/city_search_terms.csv.

 Trials include all interventional studies and are not limited to investigational medical product trials, as regulated by the EU's Clinical Trials Directive or Germany's Arzneimittelgesetz (AMG) or Novelle des Medizinproduktegesetzes (MPG).